 It is also important to use the control strip density results to correlate the nuclear gauge.
 Prior to cutting the cores, nuclear gauge readings should be taken at the same location as the core samples.
 It is advantageous to obtain multiple gauge readings at the core location, preferably at right angles to each other, to verify the density value provided by the nuclear device.
 Once the core density values have been obtained, they can be compared to the nuclear gauge readings and a correlation established.
 This correlation factor will then be used during production to monitor the actual density being achieved.
 Nuclear gauges provide density data however without proper correlation this data can be misleading.
 For example, even though the nuclear gauge data indicates that the proper density has been achieved; in actuality the density values obtained by testing cores may indicate failing results.
-Since nuclear gauge readings with actual density values obtained from pavement cores.
+Since nuclear gauge readings do not always provide accurate density values, it is always necessary to verify their readings with actual density values obtained from pavement cores.
 Proper use of the nuclear gauge for monitoring density during lay down operations can only be accomplished through correlation to core density.